How to Feel Better on Your Period: 9 Ways That Help

 Feed cravings smartly.
 Cravings are not weakness, and you do not have to white-knuckle them.
 Pair the carbs you want with protein and magnesium-rich foods so you do not spike and crash.
 Here is the full story on period cravings.

-Rest, move gently, and be kind.
-Protect your sleep, swap hard workouts for walks or yoga, lighten your calendar, and lower the bar on purpose.
+Rest and be kind.
+Protect your sleep, lighten your calendar, and lower the bar on purpose.
+If you feel run-down and achy, almost like you are coming down with something, that is period flu, and rest is the whole prescription.
 Self-compassion is not a bonus this week, it is part of the treatment.

 What to eat and drink to feel better on your period